divyanshugit/spam-analyzer/README.md

 - Used `Flask` to build backend of the application.
 - Used `HTML+CSS` to build the frontend of the application.
 - Used `Heroku` to host the web application.

+## Future Goals(May Be or May be not):

+Will think about exploring low-resource models using this post-processed data.

 ## Getting started with this repo:
 ### 1. Prerequisites: